Grapheme–color synesthesia: Experiences and reports

-As reported by poet and screenwriter Stephen Bishop 3rd:

-On the other hand, many synesthetes never realize that their experiences are in any way unusual or exceptional.
-For example, the Nobel prize winning physicist, Richard Feynman reports:
+Many synesthetes never realize that their experiences are in any way unusual or exceptional.
+For example, the Nobel Prize winning physicist Richard Feynman reports:

 While synesthetes sometimes report seeing colors projected in space, they do not confuse their synesthetic colors with real colors in the external world.
 Rather, they report that they are simultaneously aware of the external color and also the internal, synesthetic color:

 Finally, synesthetes are quite precise in the color mappings that they experience, which can lead them to make quite detailed comparisons of their colors:

 Further research

 Individuals with grapheme–color synesthesia rarely claim that their sensations are problematic or unwanted.
 In some cases, individuals report useful effects, such as aid in memory or spelling of difficult words.

 These experiences have led to the development of technologies intended to improve the retention and memory of graphemes by individuals without synesthesia.
 Computers, for instance, could use "artificial synesthesia" to color words and numbers to improve usability.
 A somewhat related example of "computer-aided synesthesia" is using letter coloring in a web browser to prevent IDN homograph attacks.
 (Someone with synesthesia can sometimes distinguish between barely different looking characters in a similar way.)